Universal Quantum Computer Simulation of 50 Qubits on Europe`s First Exascale Supercomputer Harnessing Its Heterogeneous CPU-GPU Architecture: Performance Results

 \autoref{tab1a} lists the elapsed and compute times for JUQCS-50 executing a sequence of Hadamard gates on JUPITER in adaptive byte-encoded mode, using HBM3 and LPDDR5 memory, and on-the-fly optimization of data exchange, performing computation on the GPU only.
 In this mode, due to the intrinsic factor of two that is characteristic of quantum computers, the largest quantum computer that can be simulated on JUPITER (\num{16384} GH200 superchips) contains $50$ qubits.
 In the case of a sequence of Hadamard gates followed by a measurement of all qubits, the use of the adaptive byte-encoding does not cause a loss of precision; that is, the final data are FP64-accurate by design, providing a nontrivial validation of the code.

 \autoref{fig:gate-op} presents the total elapsed time per gate operation, as well as the computation time per gate, across a range of qubit counts for two distinct sets of runs.
-The first set (labeled "1", data in \autoref{tab1a}) was executed with JUQCS having exclusive access to the JUPITER supercomputer.
-In contrast, the second set (labeled "2") was executed on another day when other applications were concurrently running on JUPITER.
-One of the most striking conclusions is the apparent high reproducibility of the data.
+One of the most striking conclusions is the apparent high reproducibility of the data. {The timings reported here are statistically significant.
+For the largest runs, the deviation from the expected trend is primarily due to external network activity caused by concurrent jobs on the system shared by many users.
+In addition, in byte-encoded mode, the reported compute time includes a small fraction of MPI-related overhead.}

 Notably, the computation times remain nearly constant as the number of nodes (qubits) increases from \numrange{1}{256} (\numrange{36}{46}), while the total elapsed times reveal that the impact of network communication grows approximately linearly rather than exponentially with the number of qubits.